EdDataScienceEES/tutorial-rayrr13/docs/index.md

 Non-metric Multidimensional Scaling (NMDS) is a great tool for ecologists to answer this sort of questions.
 It can condense a lot of information about community species composition into something visible and understandable.
 For instance, consider a data frame/matrix with relative abundances of different species/other taxonomical units in different communities, where each species/taxonomical unit abundance in the community is an axis and each axis is a dimension (see Figure 1).
 What NMDS does is summarise all of that information into a 2-dimensional representation, showing the differences in community composition.
 It tries to represent the original position of a community within a multidimensional space as accurately as possible while also minimising the number of dimensions to easily plot and visualise.

 <center><img title = "Multidimensional data example" img src="report_figures/multidimensional_data.png" alt="Img"></center>
 *Figure 1.
-Example of multidmensional data seen through the lens of community ecology, where each species abundance is an axis and each axis is a dimension.
+Example of multidimensional data seen through the lens of community ecology, where each species abundance is an axis and each axis is a dimension.
 Source: https://jonlefcheck.net/2012/10/24/nmds-tutorial-in-r/*

 The way NMDS does this is through an indirect gradient analysis ordination approach, meaning it ordinates variables based on scores it generates from a distance matrix.
 The distance matrix is generated from a community by species (or other taxonomical units) matrix and distances were calculated by comparing pairwise distances (measure of difference in community composition) between 2 different communities in a low dimensional space.
 This distance matrix represents the compositional dissimilarity between 2 different communities/sites using species counts.
 But remember, NMDS is a rank-based approach, and once the distances are calculated they are substituted by ranks.
 The closer two communities are ranked, the more similar composition they have.